-For students, the POINT programme provides funding for:
+For doctoral students, the POINT programme provides funding for short-term mobilities abroad for a maximum period of three weeks:

 participation or mobility of CU students to summer schools (with the exception of language stays)